JS-Koning/compphys_project_1/journal.md

    what pieces of code functionality need to be implemented.
 2. write about your progress **before** the Tuesday in the next week with respect to the milestones.
    Substantiate your progress with links to code, pictures or test results.
-Reflect on the relation to your original plan
+Reflect on the relation to your original plan.

 We will give feedback on your progress on Tuesday before the following lecture.
 Consult the [grading scheme](https://computationalphysics.quantumtinkerer.tudelft.nl/proj1-moldyn-grading/)